Evaluating PDPL Compliance in E-Commerce Websites: Insights and Lessons Learned from Human and LLM Analyses: Results

 We then analyzed potential reasons for discrepancies between our answers to the privacy policy questions and those of the LLM at a coarse-grained level (whether the item is declared: \quotes{yes}, \quotes{no}, and \quotes{other} answers).
-The LLM's confidence scores are included in~\autoref{tab:llm_conf} in~\autorefappendix{app:results_ext}.
 For brevity and space constraints, in what follows, we refer to the four examined privacy policy items listed in~\autoref{tab:rights} by their acronyms: retention, destruction, copy, and complaint.